Wagner chief Prigozhin is in Russia, president of Belarus says | Law-Order

 - Belarus

-Russia's mercenary chief Yevgeny Prigozhin is in St. Petersburg and his Wagner troops have remained at the camps where they had stayed before an abortive mutiny, the president of Belarus said Thursday.
+Russian mercenary leader Yevgeny Prigozhin is in St. Petersburg and his Wagner troops have remained at the camps where they had stayed before an abortive mutiny, the president of Belarus said Thursday.

-Belarusian President Alexander Lukashenko helped broker a deal for Prigozhin to his rebellion on June 24 in exchange for security guarantees for himself and his soldiers and permission to move to Belarus.
+Belarusian President Alexander Lukashenko helped broker a deal for Prigozhin to end his rebellion on June 24 in exchange for amnesty and security guarantees for himself and his soldiers and permission to move to Belarus.

+However, few details of the agreement have emerged, and the whereabouts and futures of the Wagner company's chief and his private army have remained unclear.

+After saying last week that Prigozhin was in Belarus, Lukashenko told international reporters Thursday that the mercenary leader was in St. Petersburg and Wagner's troops still were at their camps.

 Prigozhin claimed his troops had come within 200 kilometers (124 miles) of Moscow when he ordered them to stop the advance under the deal brokered by Lukashenko.

-The abortive rebellion represented the biggest threat to Russian President Vladimir Putin in his more than two decades in power and exposed the Kremlin's weakness.
+The abortive rebellion represented the biggest threat to Russian President Vladimir Putin in his more than two decades in power and exposed the Kremlin's weakness, eroding Putin's authority.
+The Wagner fighters faced little resistance, smashing occasional roadblocks and downing at least six helicopters and a command post aircraft, killing at least 10 airmen.

-Lukashenko's statement followed Russian media reports that claimed that Prigozhin was spotted in St. Petersburg, Russia's second-largest city.
+Lukashenko's statement followed Russian media reports saying Prigozhin was spotted in St. Petersburg, Russia's second-largest city.
 His presence was seen as part of agreements that allowed him to finalize his affairs there.
+Russian media outlets claimed Prigozhin retrieved cash that was confiscated during raids of his offices and a small arsenal of weapons he kept at his home in St. Petersburg.

+Russian online newspaper Fontanka posted videos and photos of Prigozhin's opulent mansion and some personal items, including a collection of wigs of various colors.
+It also published a collection of selfies that showed him posing in various wigs and foreign uniforms, an apparent reflection of Wagner's deployments to Syria and several African countries.

+Asked if Prigozhin and his mercenaries were going to move to Belarus, Lukashenko answered evasively that it would depend on the decisions of taken by the Wagner chief and the Russian government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)